-To duplicate the steps in this article, you will need a trial, professional or business ProsperWorks account
+To duplicate the steps in this article, you will need a trial, Professional or Business ProsperWorks account.

 At this time, the only way to import tasks is to integrate with Zapier, a third party tool and Google sheets.
 If you are interested in ProsperWorks making it possible to import tasks, please submit a feature request here.
+To learn more about what automation you can create between Google Sheets and ProsperWorks, visit their website.

 How to create tasks in ProsperWorks using Google Sheets and Zapier